groovy-tutorial/groovy-tutorial/manuscript/06_10_Parameters.md

 	}

-Either of these calls would work:
+Either of these calls would work - it just depends if you want to use the parentheses:

 	callFriend('Barry', '0400 123 456', 'Did you see that local sporting team?')

 	callFriend 'Alex', '07 3344 0000', 'Could you please check on my pets whilst I\'m away?'

 Each parameter may be typed if needed:

 	def callFriend(String name, String phone, String message) {..}